8 Ways To Be A Good Listener

 Now think about a time when you had something to say, but you didn't get that level of attention.
 The other person was distracted, looking at their phone, clearly thinking about something else, or mentally lining up their response without acknowledging your words.

 When we do have in-person conversations, these same devices turn us into one of Pavlov's dogs, immediately turning our attention the minute we hear a ding.
-It's nearly impossible to be a good listener when you're on constant alert for some other more important message coming in.
+It's nearly impossible to be a good listener when you're on constant alert for some other more important message coming in to distract you.

 - improve relationships in their personal and professional lives, as people tend to like those who listen to them;

 - better solve problems for others and themselves;

 - learn different points of views to broaden their own perspective;

 - retain more important information which is useful for life and career success;

 - make decisions easily because they have more information at their disposal;

 - avoid conflicts and misunderstandings, as they gain more clarity through listening well;